wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

  Emphasis on code clarity and readability against unnecessary complexity [happy path column]
-Go does not have a concept of absence of value representing a null value may necessitate creating a nil pointer
+Go does not have a concept of absence of value ⇒ representing a null value may necessitate creating a nil pointer The fastest way to read from memory is to read it sequentially.
+A slice of structs in Go has all the data laid out sequentially in memory.
+This makes it fast to load and fast to process.
 ## Pre-declared Identifiers

 In Go, **predeclared identifiers** are special names that are built into the language.
 They serve specific purposes and are not reserved words, allowing the set to expand without invalidating existing programs.
 Here are some notable predeclared identifiers: